Onboarding Home Assistant: Solving Smart Switch Issues

 Introduction

-Here we would implement the last, but not the least part of our application - notifying customers that they should come to the place that they waited for: It has two lambda functions:
+Here we will implement the last, but not least part of our application - notifying customers that they should come to the place they are waiting for: It has two lambda functions:

-• Product - sends waitees that should be notified into the SQS.
+• Producer - sends waitees that should be notified into SQS.

 • Consumer - processes SQS and sends notifications to the waitees.